Stellarium/stellarium/skycultures/modern/description.md

 ##### Telescope

-Next to the Microscope, French astronomer Abbé Nicolas-Louis de la Caille placed _Telescopium_ in his mid-17th century map which introduced 14 new constellations, mostly commemorating scientific instruments.
+Next to the Microscope, French astronomer Abbé Nicolas-Louis de la Caille placed _Telescopium_ in his mid-18th century maps which introduced 14 new constellations, mostly commemorating scientific instruments.
 In his own imagination it was a long-focal-length aerial telescope, but later the constellation was cut back to its present size.
 It has only seven stars brighter than magnitude 5.

 ##### Table Mountain